-As founder and president of Econsult Solutions, Stephen P. Mullin provides expertise in the economics of state and local public finance and policy analysis, economic and real estate development and impact analyses, and business-government strategies.
-His consulting practice dates back to 2000, having a client base ranging from state and local governments and agencies, private businesses, real estate developers, and not-for-profit institutions.
+Mr. Mullin’s consulting practice dates back to 2000, having served a client base ranging from state and local governments and agencies, private businesses, real estate developers, and not-for-profit institutions.

 Prior to entering private consulting practice, Mr. Mullin served in top-level city government and private business positions.
-While in these positions he was directly involved with urban issues including: tax and expenditure policy; infrastructure and capital investments; pension funds; economic development; urban growth and planning policies and implementation.
-He served on many public sector and other quasi-governmental boards and commissions.
+While in these positions he was directly involved with urban government issues including: tax and expenditure policy; capital infrastructure, pension funds; economic development; urban growth and planning.
+He served on, and chaired, many public sector and other quasi-governmental boards and commissions.

-Mr. Mullin is active as a director on corporate, public sector civic, and cultural boards, having served on over 75 over the course of his career.
-Currently he serves on the following boards:
+Mr. Mullin has long been active as a director on corporate, public sector civic, cultural, and advisory boards, having served on over 75 in his career.
+Currently, he serves on the following:

-- Lambda Alpha Philadelphia, Philadelphia Real Estate Council, ULI Philadelphia, Preservation Alliance Advocacy Committee, Philadelphia AIA Context Editorial Board, Philadelphia Sports Congress, Philadelphia World Trade Center Advisory Council.
+- Lambda Alpha Philadelphia, Philadelphia Real Estate Council, Preservation Alliance Advocacy Committee, Philadelphia World Trade Center Advisory Council.

-Mr. Mullin has taught graduate level economics, public policy, and public finance at Philadelphia and St. Louis area universities for nearly 40 years.
-He continually writes for publication, has delivered numerous speeches, provides expert opinion to the media, and is a frequent presenter on panels and symposia.
+Mr. Mullin has taught graduate level economics, public policy, and public finance at Philadelphia and St. Louis area universities for over 40 years.
+Among his nearly 10,000 former students are experts and leaders throughout the private and public sectors.
+He writes for publication, has delivered speeches, provides expert opinion to the media, and is a frequent presenter on panels and symposia.
 In 2007, he was voted one of Philadelphia’s 101 most connected people.